Desert Rose Bar

 Q: Is your packaging sustainable?

 A: We try our best to source packaging that is sustainable.
-The paper wraps for the soaps are handcrafted by artisans in Nepal with Lokta bark, and are purchased from a U.S. company.
+The paper wraps for the soaps are handcrafted by artisans in New York and Pennsylvania and 100% recycled content.
 The labels are made with tree free, fair trade grass paper that is 100% Recyclable, Compostable, and Natural.
 Our containers for the skin care products are special glass that eliminates the need for chemical preservatives.

 Q: Does your company use carbon offsets?